-Crème Brûlée is a dessert that I had never made before.
-Crazy to think that Crème Brûlée has always been a favorite of mine and I had never made a homemade version of the recipe for myself.
-I had only ever enjoyed it in restaurants!
-I’m not sure why I was so intimidated to make it.
+Crème Brûlée no longer only needs to be enjoyed it in restaurants!
+Don't be intimidated to make it.
 The recipe was actually really easy to make and the results were far better than any Crème Brûlée I have ever ordered in a restaurant!

 What is Crème Brûlée?